Explicit coverings of families of elliptic surfaces by squares of curves: K3 surfaces

 Before proving Theorem \ref{thm:s-to-e8-e6}, we first note a simple corollary.

 \begin{cor} Let $S$ be a general K3 surface of degree $6$ with $15$ singularities of type $A_1$.
 Then $S$ is motive-finite. \end{cor}

 \begin{proof} (of corollary) First suppose that $S$ has Picard rank $16$.
-Then by \cite[Theorem 8.3]{g-s}, its Picard lattice is isomorphic to $N_1$ or $N_2$.
-Combining this with Theorem \ref{thm:s-to-e8-e6} and Corollary \ref{cor:finite-e8-e6} yields the desired result.
+Then by \cite[Theorem 8.3]{g-s}, its Picard lattice is isometric to $N_1$ or $N_2$.
+Combining this with Theorem \ref{thm:s-to-e8-e6} and Lemma \ref{lem:motive-finite-is-invariant}, as in the proof of Corollary \ref{cor:finite-e8-e6}, yields the desired result.

 In the general case, we consider a $1$-parameter family of K3 surfaces with $15$ singularities of type $A_1$ and Picard rank $16$ whose limit is $S$.
 We invert the map of moduli spaces of Theorem \ref{thm:main-moduli-intro}: this is well-defined elsewhere on the curve, so it has a limit at $S$, which is generally smooth.
-Lifting arbitrarily to the cover of $\M_C$ that additionally parametrizes a square root of the line bundle $\O(p_1+p_2+p_3+p_4)$ allows us to construct a curve of arithmetic genus $7$ (the stable limit of smooth curves in the family) whose square covers $S$; again, it is generally smooth. \end{proof}
+Lifting arbitrarily to the cover of $\M_C$ that additionally parametrizes a square root of the line bundle $\O(p_1+p_2+p_3+p_4)$ allows us to construct a curve of arithmetic genus~$7$ (the stable limit of smooth curves in the family) whose square covers $S$; again, it is generically smooth. \end{proof}

-\begin{remark} We expect that these surfaces should be covered by the square of the same curves that cover those with Picard lattice $L_2$, and that this can be proved by finding chains of isogenies leading from surfaces with Picard lattice $L_2$ to surfaces with Picard lattice $N_1$ and $N_2$. \end{remark}
+\begin{remark} We expect that these surfaces should be covered by the square of the same curves that cover those with Picard lattice $L_1$, and that this can be proved by finding chains of maps of finite degree leading from surfaces with Picard lattice $L_1$ to surfaces with Picard lattice $N_1$ and $N_2$. \end{remark}

-In order to prove Theorem \ref{thm:s-to-e8-e6}, we will identify some rational curves on $N_1, N_2$ and use them to construct genus $1$ fibrations without a section, whose Jacobians can thus be used to move toward surfaces with discriminant $-3$.
+In order to prove Theorem \ref{thm:s-to-e8-e6}, we will identify some rational curves on $N_1, N_2$ and use them to construct genus~$1$ fibrations without a section, whose Jacobians can thus be used to move toward surfaces with discriminant $-3$.

 \begin{defn} For $S = N_1$ or $N_2$, let $H$ be a vector on the boundary of the ample cone of $S$ that is in the orbit of $\pm h$ under the reflection group (as in, for example, \cite[Corollary 8.2.9]{huybrechts}).
 Further, let the $C_i$ be the images of the $b_i$ under the reflection. \end{defn}